OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 ![insertbluetooth](insertbluetooth.png)

-Then use two jumpers to connect B_TX and B_RX of the bluetooth board to pins D19 and D18 as shown in the manual and below:
+Then use two jumpers to connect B_TX and B_RX of the Wi-Fi shield to pins D19 and D18 of the Arduino board as shown in the manual and below:

 ![bluetoothwiring](bluetoothwiring.png)